-Goal setting is spoken about in an almost cliche way, which is too bad, because spending time in reflection about what you want out of life and writing down your life goals truly is an important thing to do and to review often.
-In the example below, I share my personal life goals which I wrote as I was finishing college.
+People tend to speak about goal-setting in cliches, which is too bad because spending time in reflection about what you want out of life and writing down your life goals is an important thing to do and to review often.
+In the example below, I share my personal life goals, which I wrote as I was finishing college.
 The exercise is quite simple to do and consists of just two parts.

-The first part is to identify the one overarching theme which you want your life to represent.
-What single thing do you most want to be able to say you did with your life (not just in your life).
-Perhaps it is easier to think about this point as what you most hope people will say about you in your memory.
+The first part is to identify the one overarching theme you want your life to represent.
+What one thing do you most want to be able to say you did with your life (not just in your life).
+Perhaps it is easier to think about this point in terms of what you hope people will say about you in your memory.

-The second part is to identify 10 - 15 concrete actions which you will do to contribute toward your life’s overarching theme.
-These actions will lead to the content of your life.
-The things which you want to accomplish along the way.
+The second part is to identify 10 - 15 concrete actions that you will do to contribute toward your life’s overarching theme.
+These actions will lead to the content of your life—the things you want to accomplish along the way.

-Do keep in mind that frequently reviewing and revising this list is very appropriate, even encouraged.
+Remember that frequently reviewing and revising this list is very appropriate and even encouraged.
 We change as we grow older.
-We identify new ambitions and new passions, so it is natural that this list might change over time.
-Aas I like to say, even a bad plan is better than no plan, and the most important part of any plan is having the flexibility to change.
+We identify new ambitions and new passions, so, naturally, this list might change over time.
+As I like to say, even a bad plan is better than no plan, and the most important part of any plan is the flexibility to change.

 Want more guidance with identifying your life goals?
-Subscribe to my newsletter to gain access to a full suite of tools which will help you identify your life goals and even make a plan for accomplishing them!
+Subscribe to my newsletter to gain access to a full suite of tools that will help you identify your life goals and even make a plan for accomplishing them!

 The Overall Experiential goal of My Life is to MAKE AN IMPACT.

-Things in priority order that I’d like to do before I die that would contribute to my impact:
+Things, in priority order, that I’d like to do before I die that would contribute to my goal: